Homaira-soheny/Basic_Matplotlib/README.md

 # Basic_Matplotlib
-Here, I tried to give example of basic plotting types of matplotlib
+Here, I tried to give example of basic plotting types (with code) of matplotlib